6 Describing functions

 6.1 Slope

-The slope describes whether the output goes up or down, and to what extent, as the input changes.
-Typically, the slope is different for different input values.
-The only function type that has a slope that is the same for all inputs is the straight-line function.
+Slope describes whether the output goes up or down, and the extent of this rise or fall, as the input changes.
+Typically, except for the constant and straight-line functions the slope is different for different input values.

 Figure 6.2 graphs the sinusoid function (black curve).
 At numerous points in the domain, the function has been overlaid with a straight-line segment that has the same slope as does the function itself.
 For \(x\) near \(-3\) the slope is negative; for \(x\) near zero the slope is positive, then swings back to negative again for \(x\) near \(3\).